TitanDvd/generic_table/README.md

 }
 ```

-As you can see in the previous table example definition the `dispatchCallback` implementation is prepare to receive `DatabaseEvent`.
-When that occurs, the selected tab view from the livewire component can be used to handle the behavior of the query.
-Now, as you can see there is no initial state for `$arguments->injectedArguments['tabView']` yet...
+As you can see from previous example the `dispatchCallback` implementation is prepare to receive `DatabaseEvent`.
+When that happens, the livewire component´s selected tab view can be used to controo the query behavior.
+But, there is no initial state for `$arguments->injectedArguments['tabView']` yet...

 #### Livewire Component: